robertmin1/Debugger/README.md

 We need the program to continue running normally once the breakpoint is reached.
 The application doesn't function normally since we previously changed the data at the address.
 As a result, original data must be used to replace the int 3.
 Since we captured the original data using `PtracePeekData`, we just revert to the original data.

+We have to execute the instruction at the address once more because it has already been executed.
+Once the instruction pointer is set to the address, the CPU will once more execute it. `PtraceGetRegs` and `PtraceSetRegs` are commands used for manipulating CPU registers.

+Since we changed the register, the program will now run according to its usual flow if we continue.
+However, we want to hit the breakpoint once again, so we'll ask `ptrace` to carry out only the subsequent instruction before setting the breakpoint once more. `PtraceSingleStep` allows us to execute only one instruction.